horizontalsystems/Bitcoin-Explained-Guide/README.md

 - Financial system must be decentralized and temper-proof

-- Financial system must be unconditionally open for all
+- Financial network must be unconditionally open for all

-- Participants must have unconditional control over personal assets
+- Participants must have unconditional control over assets

-- The underlying asset powering the value transfer should be scarce
+- The underlying value transfer asset should be scarce

-A growing number of people are gradually moving towards embracing Bitcoin in face of modern-day problems such as for-profit wars, money printing, excessive financial regulations and politically-motivated sanctioning.
-So, growing trend for Bitcoin is likely to continue ... over the long term Bitcoin will grow.
+In face of modern-day problems such as excessive money printing, politically-motivated sanctioning, for-profit wars, centralized financial system etc. a growing number of people are gradually moving towards Bitcoin.
+And that growing trend for Bitcoin is likely to continue.
 Those that understand this are trying to accumulate the Bitcoin reserves now.

 - [Coinbase Custody Seeing $200-400 million in Crypto Deposits Weekly](https://www.reddit.com/r/Bitcoin/comments/cqzxtb/coinbase_custody_seeing_200400_million_in_crypto/ )
 - [Billionaires are 'Scouring the Market' to Own 25% of Bitcoin in Circulation](https://www.ccn.com/billionaires-are-scouring-the-market-to-own-25-of-bitcoin-in-circulation/)